|

 Hi Lloyd,

 So you know, my cardiologist, Dr. Chaikin, requested that I do ABSOLUTELY NOTHING to prepare for my surgery.
 In fact, Doctor Chaikin suggested that I stop exercising prior to my surgery due to the problematic condition of my heart.
-Not only was my aortic stenosis severe but my heart was already dilated.
+Not only was my aortic valve stenotic but my heart was already dilated.
+(To learn more about aortic stenosis, click here.)

 That said, I don’t expect your cardiologist or surgeon will ask you to “physically train for surgery”.
 To the contrary, it might be the other way around - depending on the severity of your heart valve disease.